-If you call from CDs or tapes, do you understand exactly how the CD player or tape recorder works?
+If you call from recordings, do you understand exactly how the device for playing the music works?
 How loud does it have to be?
 If there’s a microphone, do you know how to use it?
 Most microphones have to be held in a very specific position, close to your mouth and at the right angle.
 If there’s no microphone, you’ll have to speak up to be heard at the other end of the hall, over the music.
-In any case, take care to speak clearly without gabbling.
 Ask a friend to tell you if you’re getting it right or not.

 The male chauvinist caller